 - Repeat this process for as many fields as you need to add.

 - Next, you can customize the look of your statement, using the editor on the right.
-You can customize fonts, font sizes, colors, formatting or alignment.
+You can customize fonts, font sizes, colours, formatting or alignment.
 You can add page breaks, boxes, images, tables or sections.
 Here is a brief demonstration of the options you can use in the editor:

 - You can add a header and footer to your template as well - please read more here.